docQodly/docs/docs/studio/pageLoaders/components/matrix.md

 ## Data Integration

-The **Matrix** component is data-bound, meaning it relies on an external datasource to populate its options.
+The **Matrix** component is data-bound, meaning it relies on an external qodlysource to populate its options.
 This allows the component to display and interact with data.

 :::info
-The datasource for the **Matrix** component can take the form of either an `ORDA entity selection` or an `array`.
+The qodlysource for the **Matrix** component can take the form of either an `ORDA entity selection` or an `array`.
 :::

 ### Data Binding